SamTheMan122/Student-Enrollment-Manager/README.md

 ## Installation

-Currently in early development.
-Basic features available.

-## Usage

 1. Download all necessary files
 2. Run main.py to connect to database and bring out the menu

+## Usage

+## Contributing

+- Samuel Barcarse